yarisvt/tyk-docs/tyk-docs/content/customise-tyk/plugins/rich-plugins/grpc/custom-auth-dot-net.md

 When it comes to built-in plugins, we have been able to integrate several languages like Python, Javascript & Lua in a native way: this means the middleware you write using any of these languages runs in the same process.
 For supporting additional languages we have decided to integrate gRPC connections and perform the middleware operations outside of the Tyk process.
 The flow of this approach is as follows:

 * Tyk receives a HTTP request.
-* A request object is created using Protocol Buffers.
-* The request object is sent to your own gRPC server, using HTTP2.
+* A request object is serialised using Protocol Buffers and then sent to your own gRPC server.
 * Your gRPC server performs the middleware operations (like any modification of the request object).
 * Your gRPC server sends the request back to Tyk.
 * Tyk proxies the request to your upstream API.